Pickleball Grip Pressure

 How often should I adjust my grip pressure?

 Adjust it shot by shot.
-Dinks and soft shots benefit from lower pressure (4–5), while drives and smashes may need 7–8.
+Soft shots usually benefit from lower pressure (2–5), while power shots often need 7–8.

-How do I avoid gripping the paddle too tight during stressful points?
+How do I avoid gripping too tightly during stressful points?

 What if I have wrist pain while playing pickleball?